Ashok-gc/Object-Detection-Python/Readme.md

 # Customizing the Code
 The code can be easily customized to detect different objects or improve the detection performance.
 Here are some suggestions:

-1. Modify the thres variable to change the confidence threshold for detecting objects.
+1. Modify the `thres` variable to change the confidence threshold for detecting objects.
 Lower values will result in more detections but may also produce more false positives.
-2. Modify the classFile variable to use a different list of class names.
-You can find other pre-trained models and their corresponding class names here.
+2. Modify the `classFile` variable to use a different list of class names.
+You can find other pre-trained models and their corresponding class names.
-3. Modify the configPath and weightsPath variables to use a different pre-trained object detection model.
-You can find other pre-trained models here.
+3. Modify the `configPath` and `weightsPath` variables to use a different pre-trained object detection model.
+You can find other pre-trained models.
-4. Modify the net.setInputSize() method to change the input size of the model.
+4. Modify the `net.setInputSize()` method to change the input size of the model.
 Larger inputs will result in better detection accuracy but may also be slower to process.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.